teuben/teunix/docs/astronomy-on-ubuntu.md

 After installation, you will need to select from a large set of *Docsets* which ones you like to install locally.
 Pick your poison.

+Other popular help programs are tldr and cheat

+      sudo apt install tldr cheat

+though the latter who are somewhat overlapping in their coverage.

 ## 99. Quick Install